maxbarrett/web-components/README.md

 </template>
 ```

-The subtree retains styles from the main document but can also be styled from inside the shadow tree using the ::content pseudo element.

-The `content` element has a `select` attribute that can control what is projected:
+It has a `select` attribute that can select immediate children of the host node to control what is projected:

 Document:
 ```html